-The interim ordinance adopted by the Council on May 6 and extended by the attached ordinance temporarily prohibits approval of new gas station applications not already complete as of the effective date of the ordinance.
-However, the law requires that staff continue to process any pending gas station applications or applications received during the moratorium period.
-Interim ordinances under Section 65858 only temporarily suspends project approvals subject to a moratorium, but not project processing.
-For the duration of the interim ordinance on new gas station applications, any proposed new uses will not be brought before the decision-making body until such time as the interim ordinance is repealed (presumably upon new regulation of new gas station uses taking effect) or has expired.
+Ordinance 2688 adopted by the Council on May 6, 2019, extended the moratorium on approval of new gas station uses for a period of 10 months, 15 days.
+Council adoption of the attached ordinance would further extend the moratorium for a period of one year, temporarily prohibiting approval of new gas station applications not already complete as of May 6, 2019.
+However, the law requires that staff continue to process any pending gas station applications during the moratorium period.
+Interim ordinances under Section 65858 only temporarily suspend project approvals subject to a moratorium, but not project processing.
+For the duration of the moratorium on approval of new gas station applications, any proposed new uses will not be brought before the decision-making body until such time as the interim ordinance is repealed (presumably upon new regulation of new gas station uses taking effect) or has expired.